 Once renewed, save your updated wall certificate or pocket card.
 If your firm needs a copy for project files, send it the same day.

-Most states require firms to hold a separate Certificate of Authorization (CoA) to offer engineering services.
-The CoA renews on its own cycle and has its own fee.
-PE License Pro tracks individual PE licenses and firm CoAs side by side.
+New Jersey requires firms to hold a Certificate of Authorization (about $120, every two years (biennial)) to offer engineering services.
+It renews on its own cycle, separate from your individual PE license.
+PE License Pro tracks individual PE licenses, firm CoAs, and entity filings side by side.

 New Jersey requires 24 PDH per 2-year cycle, including 2 ethics hours.